Vaibhavi1707/calculator/README.md

 Pipeline is read from source code [Jenkinsfile].

 ## Github Webhooks
-This repository is webhooked to jenkins.
+- This repository is webhooked to jenkins.
 The webhooks attached now work.

-Hook logger added.
+- Hook logger added.

+- Changed URL in the webhook